cy3erm/gitghost/README.md

 dossier written to gitghost-dossier.html
 ```

 You get an HTML report you can open in a browser, not just a wall of terminal text.
+Every finding links straight to the spot — the exact file and line for live secrets, or the commit for the ones recovered from history — so you're not hunting for where the key actually is.
+And the report ends with a short how-to-fix guide, because the instinct when you see a leaked key (delete the file, nuke the repo) doesn't actually fix anything: the key's already been cloned.
+The real fix is to rotate it, then purge it from history, and the report walks you through both.

 ## Running it